rineliniguezsosa/Cloud-DevOps/Linuxintro/README.md

 **Soft link**
 - a symbolic link (or symlink or soft link) is a pointer to a file name
 - if the original file is moved, the link becomes invalid
+- deleting the link does not delete the original file
+- if removed, the original file will remain
 - usually made to directories to create shortcuts
 - created with the -s option to ln or the symlink function